ncatlab/nlab-content/pages/8/3/1/1/21138/content.md

 See also [Erler 19](#Erler19) which still lists this (on [p.
 112](https://arxiv.org/pdf/1912.00521.pdf#page=113)) among open problems of [[string field theory]]:

-> Are there topological invariants of the open string star algebra representing D-brane charges?
+> "Are there topological invariants of the open string star algebra representing D-brane charges?"